In 2015, world nameplate primary conversion capacity was

 production is generally less than nameplate (according to the

 WNA, capacity utilisation is about 79 % of nameplate), supply

 provided by primary and secondary conversion sources was well

-meet the majority of the global demand for UF6 conversion services.
+above the global demand for conversion services, estimated at

 Commercial UF6 conversion facilities (tonnes of uranium/year)

 |Share of global capacity (%)|